Latvia: Administrative divisions

 Latvia is a unitary state, currently divided into 43 local government units consisting of 36 municipalities (novadi) and 7 state cities (valstspilsētas) with their own city council and administration: Daugavpils, Jelgava, Jūrmala, Liepāja, Rēzekne, Riga, and Ventspils.
-There are four historical and cultural regions in Latvia – Courland, Latgale, Vidzeme, Zemgale, which are recognised in Constitution of Latvia.
+There are four historical and cultural regions in Latvia – Courland, Latgale, Vidzeme, Zemgale, which are recognised in the Constitution of Latvia.
 Selonia, a part of Zemgale, is sometimes considered culturally distinct region, but it is not part of any formal division.
 The borders of historical and cultural regions usually are not explicitly defined and in several sources may vary.
 In formal divisions, Riga region, which includes the capital and parts of other regions that have a strong relationship with the capital, is also often included in regional divisions; e.g., there are five planning regions of Latvia (plānošanas reģioni), which were created in 2009 to promote balanced development of all regions.
 Under this division Riga region includes large parts of what traditionally is considered Vidzeme, Courland, and Zemgale.
-Statistical regions of Latvia, established in accordance with the EU Nomenclature of Territorial Units for Statistics, duplicate this division, but divides Riga region into two parts with the capital alone being a separate region.
+Statistical regions of Latvia, established in accordance with the EU Nomenclature of Territorial Units for Statistics, duplicate this division.

 The largest city in Latvia is Riga, the second largest city is Daugavpils and the third largest city is Liepaja.

 Political culture

 In 2010 parliamentary election ruling centre-right coalition won 63 out of 100 parliamentary seats.
 Left-wing opposition Harmony Centre supported by Latvia's Russian-speaking minority got 29 seats.
 In November 2013, Latvian Prime Minister Valdis Dombrovskis, in office since 2009, resigned after at least 54 people were killed and dozens injured in the collapse at a supermarket in Riga.

-In 2014 parliamentary election was won again by the ruling centre-right coalition formed by the Latvian Unity Party, the National Alliance and the Union of Greens and Farmers.
+In 2014 parliamentary election was won again by the ruling centre-right coalition formed by the Unity Party, the National Alliance and the Union of Greens and Farmers.
 They got 61 seats and Harmony got 24.
-In December 2015, country's first female Prime Minister, in office since January 2014, Laimdota Straujuma resigned.
+In December 2015, country's first female prime minister, in office since January 2014, Laimdota Straujuma resigned.
 In February 2016, a coalition of Union of Greens and Farmers, The Unity and National Alliance was formed by new Prime Minister Maris Kucinskis.